yedidyakfir/mageflow/docs/documentation/chain.md

 ```

 !!! info "Alternative Client Usage"
-    You can also create chains using the orchestrator client instead of the global `orchestrator` module:
+    You can also create chains using the mageflow client instead of the global `mageflow` module:

     ```python
-    from orchestrator import Orchestrator
+    from mageflow import Mageflow

-    # Create orchestrator client
+    # Create mageflow client
-    hatchet = Orchestrator(hatchet, redis)
+    hatchet = Mageflow(hatchet, redis)

     # Use client to create chains
     chain_signature = await hatchet.chain([task1, task2, task3])